Chapter 1 - Never Judge a Book By its Cover

 “And, they earn their keep,” Collin boasted.
 “A couple of times a week, we find dead mice on the porch.
 Rose and I think they are gifts and always thank them for their thoughtfulness.”

 No one spoke about the fact that Sanja, Rose and Collin’s mother, stayed upstairs the entire evening.
-What they didn’t know was that she sat on the risers listening to everything spoken.
+What they didn’t know was that she sat on the risers listening to everything.
 It was the first time she’d ventured out of her room, un-coaxed, since her husband’s funeral six months prior.

 The smell of cooking and coffee, and the laughter and talking, drew her out of her cave.
 She was disheveled.
 Raw.
 But, wiping her eyes, she sat listening to every word.
 Thinking.
 Sanja Nicovich was a thoughtful person.